savvar9991/monobera/.github/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in Monobera**, and instead reach out our mods on our Discord server.
+* **Do not open up a GitHub issue if the bug is a security vulnerability in Monobera**, and instead reach out to our mods on our Discord server.

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/berachain/monobera/issues).